 - Make a well in the center of the dry mix.

-- Pour into the hot skillet.
+- Pour the batter into the hot skillet.

 - Allow 5-10 minutes cooling time, as this helps the bread set and hold together.